jianguozhouzunyimedicaluniversity/herv_ngs/cell_reports_reanalysis/README.md

-RNA-seq was deposited in the Gene Expression Omnibus (GEO) database with accession number GSE126543.
+RNA-seq data was deposited in the Gene Expression Omnibus (GEO) database with accession number GSE126543.